eugeniop/statemachine/README.md

 # Statemachine
-A very simple state machine I use for my [MBED](http://mbed.org) projects.
+A very simple state machine I often use for my [MBED](http://mbed.org) projects.

 ## Sample use